 in order to provide numerical tools that intrinsically respect key defining properties like symmetries and invariants.
 In particular, we focus on discrete differential modeling, i.e., the development of differential, yet readily-discretizable foundations of computations, with a wide spectrum of applications from discrete geometry processing to solid and fluid mechanics.

-Our research is sponsored in large part by the National Science Foundation (CAREER, CARGO, CMMI, CPA G&V, ITR, and ERC grants), the Department of Energy, the Okawa Foundation, and by gifts from Pixar Animation Studios, Intel, and Microsoft.
+Our research is sponsored in large part by the National Science Foundation (CAREER, CARGO, CMMI, CPA G&V, ITR, EAGER, and ERC grants), the Department of Energy, the Okawa Foundation, and by gifts from HTC, Pixar Animation Studios, Walt Disney Animation Studios, Intel, and Microsoft.

 As on January 1st 2021, the Applied Geometry Lab at Caltech goes on indefinite hiatus, moving its operations to France at Inria/X.

 |Under eternal construction.
 No trees have been injured in the making of this page.